-John is an IFO certified facilitator.
-IFO (International Facilitators Organization), is a leading provider of facilitators and related group facilitation services, exists to provide training, certification, marketing services, education, and community for peer group facilitators at all stages of their career.
+John is an International Facilitators Organization (IFO)–certified facilitator.
+IFO is a leading provider of training, certification, and community for professional peer group facilitators.

 Leadership about how effectively you lead others, drive results, and grow alongside your team.
 Whether you’re a doctor running a clinic, a lawyer navigating the pressures of managing a firm, an optometrist juggling patient care and business ownership, or a small business owner wearing multiple hats, one truth remains: